Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 ...to even notice.

-“...Yarro.”
+"...Yarro."
 He tried to think of what else to say, and gave up with a shake of his head.
 The young male was one of Whitecrest’s associate members, meaning he hadn’t quite made it through the trials to become a full Brother but had shown enough promise, skill and tenacity to still be very valuable to the Clan.
-“I…”
+"I…"

 Among Yarro’s virtues were tact and understanding.
 He shook his head no and set about dismantling Regaari’s suit.

-“Just rest,” he advised.
+"Just rest," he advised.

 Good advice.
 Now that he was here and safe, Regaari was quickly realizing that he felt *tired.* Tired to the bone, tired to the very core of his being.